mattmccloskey/tap.jquery/README.md

 # tap.jquery
-A custom tap event for jQuery + automatic click -> tap conversion
+A custom tap event for jQuery + automatic click to tap conversion